Chatanga/DuneImmorality/README.md

 ## TODO (by priority)

-- Basic logging in the Action facade.
+- Basic logging in the Action facade (usign context to group).

 - Migrate description in GMNotes.
 - Restore translations (tokens included).